joshgerdes/jekyll-uno/_posts/2022-08-18-microsoft-azure-cost-optimization-tasks.md

 ##### Review Azure App Service Plans

-Review [Azure App Service Plans](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Web%2FserverFarms "Azure Portal - App Service plan") to determine if:
+Review [Azure App Service Plans](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Web%2FserverFarms "Azure Portal - App Service plan"){:target="_blank"} to determine if:

 1. The Azure App Service Plan is ‘Standard’ or ‘Premium’ pricing and has an associated application.
 2. If the Azure App Service is getting utilized _(by looking at the Metrics/CPU)_ and doesn’t need to be downscaled to a smaller plan.

 ##### Review shutdown workloads

-Because you pay for Azure Resources as ‘Pay As You Go’, a quick win can be to review [Virtual Machines](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Compute%2FVirtualMachines "Azure Portal - Virtual Machines") to determine if the workload needs to be 24/7!
+Because you pay for Azure Resources as ‘Pay As You Go’, a quick win can be to review [Virtual Machines](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Compute%2FVirtualMachines "Azure Portal - Virtual Machines"){:target="_blank"} to determine if the workload needs to be 24/7!

 For example, you have automation configured to automatically start up and shut down workloads based on the following schedule: 7 AM Start – 7 PM Stop _(& off Weekends)_.

-You can add servers to this automated schedule by adding the following Tag to the Virtual Machine or trigger automation when a workload is ‘Shutdown’ and not deallocated; see my article on "[Turn on an Azure Virtual Machine using Azure Automation](https://luke.geek.nz/azure/turn-on-a-azure-virtual-machine-using-azure-automation/ "Turn on a Azure Virtual Machine using Azure Automation ")" for a potential place to start.
+You can add servers to this automated schedule by adding the following Tag to the Virtual Machine or trigger automation when a workload is ‘Shutdown’ and not deallocated; see my article on "[Turn on an Azure Virtual Machine using Azure Automation](https://luke.geek.nz/azure/turn-on-a-azure-virtual-machine-using-azure-automation/ "Turn on a Azure Virtual Machine using Azure Automation "){:target="_blank"}" for a potential place to start.

 ##### Review Azure Advisor

 The Azure Advisor is an inbuilt tool critical to optimizing the Azure Environment.
-The [Azure Advisor](https://portal.azure.com/#blade/Microsoft_Azure_Expert/AdvisorMenuBlade/Cost "Azure Portal - Azure Advisor") needs to be reviewed for Cost recommendations.
+The [Azure Advisor](https://portal.azure.com/#blade/Microsoft_Azure_Expert/AdvisorMenuBlade/Cost "Azure Portal - Azure Advisor"){:target="_blank"} needs to be reviewed for Cost recommendations.

 1. The Azure Advisor will recommend Reserved Instances.
 2. The Azure Advisor will recommend if a Virtual Machine runs on a VM size GREATER than what it needs _(based on CPU utilization under 5% in the last 14 days)_.
 If the Azure Advisor reports an overprovisioned machine, you need to investigate its use and resize it to a more suitable size.

 ##### Review Azure SQL Databases

-Review [Azure SQL Databases](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Sql%2Fservers%2Fdatabases "Azure Portal - Azure SQL databases") to determine if:
+Review [Azure SQL Databases](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Sql%2Fservers%2Fdatabases "Azure Portal - Azure SQL databases"){:target="_blank"} to determine if:

 1. The SQL Database Pricing Tier is ‘Standard’ and uses the DTUs (usually found by looking at the Compute utilization on the databases); if not, downsize the DTU limit.
 2. Check Geo-Replication to ensure that the SQL Database is not replicating across Regions if it doesn’t need to be.